 In the 21st century, modernism has continued to establish itself as a timeless style within the design world.
-No longer seen as simply the product of bygone idealism or the aesthetic of a cold, industrial age, modern design is being embraced for its simplicity, honesty and optimism.
+No longer seen as simply the product of bygone idealism or the aesthetic of a cold, industrial age, modern design is being embraced for its simplicity, honesty, and optimism.
 Clean unadorned lines, functional form, and a prevalence of natural materials are some of the hallmarks of the modern designs we see today.
-Warmth and humanity is brought into architecture, landscape and interiors through the expression of organic substance: natural materials that are allowed to speak for themselves and interact with their environs.
+Warmth and humanity are brought into architecture, landscape, and interiors through the expression of organic substance: natural materials that are allowed to speak for themselves and interact with their environs.

 One caveat that must be considered when specifying Corten steel for modern fire pits or for any other outdoor application, is that until the rust layer stabilizes, there will be some bleed, typical of a rusting product.
 Rain running off the surface of the metal will tend to carry free rust particles onto adjacent surfaces.
-Therefore, if staining is not desirable, attention should be paid in design to allowing for or accommodating this initial phase.
+Therefore, if staining is not desirable, attention should be paid to design to allow for or accommodate this initial phase.

 For fire pits, the most common method for managing run-off is creating a drainage perimeter around the object, keeping in mind that rust staining will only occur where water is allowed to drip or wick.

-In te pictured cases, a drainage area is created around the fire pit to isolate runoff from the other hard surfaces.
+In the pictured cases, a drainage area is created around the fire pit to isolate runoff from the other hard surfaces.